thorswap/SwapKit/readme/faq.md

 ### What is THORSwap?

-THORSwap is the world’s first Multichain DEX that utilizes the THORChain network to provide a front-end user interface to perform cross-chain swaps.
+THORSwap is the world’s first Multichain DEX that utilizes the THORChain & Chainflip network to provide a front-end user interface to perform cross-chain swaps.
 This is done in a permissionless, trustless, and non-custodial manner.
 There are no pegged or wrapped assets, it is purely native.
 For more information check out [here](https://thorswap.medium.com/thorswap-has-launched-is-this-the-death-of-cexs-cb6cf015b8f).

 ### Who are THORSwap?